jvandenaardweg/coinaly/README.md

 - Live updates all market data.
 No need to refresh yourself
 - Easily browse and filter all available markets

-## Donations
+## 👨‍🚀 Javascript astronauts wanted
+We are currently looking for Javascript developers to speed up the development process, so we can add more exchanges in the near future.
+Preferably we are looking for skilled developers with professional VueJS en NodeJS experience.
+If you don’t fit that description, but you still want to help us out?
+That’s awesome!
+Please contact Jordy directly.

+## 💰 Fuel our efforts
-I'am not affiliated with Bittrex in any way.
-I'm just a [freelance developer](https://www.linkedin.com/in/jvandenaardweg/) using my spare time to create this.
+We are a hard working bunch of people and are not affiliated with Bittrex in any way.
+We are just using our spare time to create a better mobile experience for what we love to do: trading cryptocurrencies.

+Do you like what we create?
 A donation of any size is very welcome!

-- BTC: 1P1sUUWxMXVCJX9T9M4SwoQW9Rpg51chfo
+BTC: 1P1sUUWxMXVCJX9T9M4SwoQW9Rpg51chfo
-- ETH: 0x5442026e8c4CDA6361763D56318FbE94f1b1Cb9b
+ETH: 0x5442026e8c4CDA6361763D56318FbE94f1b1Cb9b

-# Setup
+We use these donations to pay the bills, like web hosting and services to keep this project running.
+Ultimately we hope that with enough donations some of us can work on this project fulltime so we can push updates faster.

+# 🚧 Developing for this project
 Setup is only needed when you want to develop yourself.
 If you just want to try it out you can at our Alpha website: https://simpletrade.herokuapp.com/

 This project is in early development, some features might not work yet.